MrKumaran/Python-Snippets/README.md

-# PythonCodeNuggets
-I will update this repository with Random Python code snippets whenever I came across them in my coding to help others who might need it as well as help me to look back at some codes for references.
-This is very random all snippet will be short and simple
+This repository is filled  Random Python code snippets.
+These are for my pratice and a note for me to look back This is very random.